High risk jobs often lead to higher life insurance rates, but they don’t have to.

 However, he recommends that people with dangerous jobs try to get coverage before they start the job, or early in their career, because it’ll be more affordable.

 What if you purchased life insurance before getting a dangerous job?
 Or what if you change your profession, after purchasing a policy?
 Well, there are a few options for you.

-According to Netrebov, “If you are currently in a regular career and get your life insurance policy, after 2 years, the contestability period, you could decide to take on a dangerous job and as long as you are current on your premiums and the policy is active, your policy would still apply.
+According to Netrebov, “If you're currently in a regular career and get your life insurance policy, after 2 years, the contestability period, you could decide to take on a dangerous job.
+And as long as you are current on your premiums and the policy is active, your policy would still apply.

 You need to be honest about your profession.
 If you don’t disclose a dangerous job and are killed on the job, an insurer can deny death benefits to your beneficiaries.
 Always be honest and update your insurer on any life changes.

 And if you go from a high risk job to a low risk one, your insurer will probably reward you for that, by reducing your rates.
 You’ll want to talk to your insurer for more information.